NBISweden/sda-cli/README.md

 maintaining their original folder structure.
 These files can then be [decrypted](#decrypt-files) using the private key corresponding to the provided public key.

+**Note**: Downloading encrypted files for an entire folder recursively, similar *to [downloading unencrypted files](#download-files-recursively), is still not *supported.
+To download multiple encrypted files, you must specify them as *arguments, as shown in the example above.

 ## Create Crypt4GH key pair